prcutler/stoneopen/wp-content/plugins/photo-gallery/readme.txt

 ==Wordpress Photo Gallery Step by step guide==

 = Step 1: Installing the Gallery =
-1.1 Minimum requirements.
+1.1 Minimal requirements.

-Wordpress 3.4+
+WordPress 3.4+
 PHP 5.x
 MySQL 5.x

-1.2 Perform a new installation.
+1.2 Installation.

-Log in to the administrator panel.
+Log-in to your WordPress administrator panel.
-Go to Plugins Add > New > Upload.
-Click `Choose file` (`Browse`) and select the Photo Gallery zip file.
+Select Plugins page from toolbar menu, click Add New.
+Search for  Photo Gallery in the right-top search bar if you want to download the Free version or click Upload Plugin button > "Choose file" ("Browse") and select the  Photo Gallery zip file if you are installing the Professional version of  Photo Gallery.

+For Mac Users
+Go to your Downloads folder and locate the folder with the  Photo Gallery.
+Right-click on the folder and select Compress.
+This will create a .zip file which can be installed as described below:
-Click `Upload&Install` button.
+Click "Upload & Install" button.
-Click `Activate Plugin` button for activating the plugin.
+Click "Activate Plugin" button for activating the plugin.
-If the installation succeeded you will see the success message.
-If any problem occurs, please [click here to contact us](https://web-dorado.com/support/contact-us.html).
+If any problem occurs with installation of  Photo Gallery, please let us know using ["Contact Us"](https://web-dorado.com/support/contact-us.html) form.